Chart Color Schemes

 Truganina - South West is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Truganina-South West is among Australia's most culturally diverse areas, with 59.4% of its population born overseas and 72.1% speaking a language other than English at home.
-The predominant religion in Truganina-South West is Islam, comprising 28.9% of the population.
-Hinduism is notably overrepresented, making up 17.3% compared to Greater Melbourne's 15.7%.
+Truganina-South West is among the most culturally diverse areas in Australia, with 59.4% of its population born overseas and 72.1% speaking a language other than English at home as of 2021 data.
+The predominant religion in Truganina-South West was Islam, comprising 28.9% of the population.
+However, the most notable overrepresentation was seen in Other religions, which accounted for 11.5% of the population compared to 7.1% across Greater Melbourne.

 Frequently Asked Questions - Diversity